stanford-sysml-seminar/stanford-sysml-seminar.github.io/index.md

 # Stanford MLSys Seminar Series

 **News**:
-* Join our [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to get notified of the speaker and livestream link every week
+* Join our [email list](https://groups.google.com/forum/#!forum/stanford-mlsys-seminars/join) to get notified of the speaker and livestream link every week!
-* Join us **today**, Thursday October 15 at 3 PM PT for Marco Tulio Ribeiro's talk, livestreamed [on YouTube](https://www.youtube.com/watch?v=VqiTtdY58Ts)

 Machine learning is driving exciting changes and progress in computing.
 What does the ubiquity of machine learning mean for how people build and deploy